Body piercing has become a popular and fashionable activity.

 You will NOT require a licence if you are carrying on the above activity and you are a regulated healthcare professional.

-The applicant will require to demonstrate to the local authority that they, or, where the applicant is not a natural person, the individuals who will be carrying out the activity or activities have sufficient knowledge, skill, training and experience to do so, when applying for their licence.
+The applicant will be required to demonstrate to the local authority that they, or, where the applicant is not a natural person, the individuals who will be carrying out the activity or activities have sufficient knowledge, skill, training and experience to do so, when applying for their licence.

 This was introduced in order to manage and reduce the risks faced by potential clients, in relation to health and specifically the transmission of blood-borne viruses such as HIV and hepatitis B and C.

-While good practice cannot guarantee the prevention of all incidents of infection etc., it should reduce substantially the risks associated with skin piercing.
+While good practice cannot guarantee the prevention of all incidents of infection, it should reduce substantially the risks associated with skin piercing.

 Responsible operators will wish to follow good practice and may seek advice from Environmental Health Officers in the course of inspections.
 The following advice is recommended: